 So there is reason to question whether Mr Cameron’s stance on the proposal to tax foods with excessive sugar is motivated by what he believes is in the best interests of UK citizens and of the NHS, or the best interests of the Conservative party and its benefactors.

 This week’s recipe is for a delightful side dish, where wonderful oriental flavours perfectly complement the natural sweetness of freshly picked carrots.
-In creating this dish I have used small, sweet Chantenay carrots from my allotment plot, the Circus Garden.
-If you can’t source similarly small carrots use regular carrots cut into batons about the thickness of your thumb.
+In creating this dish I have used small, sweet baby carrots to fully absorb the flavours.
+If you can’t source baby carrots use regular carrots cut into batons about the thickness of your thumb.

 sweet and sour glazed carrots